Engine Repair in Ann Arbor

 Cylinders

-Cylinders contain the moving pistons mentioned above and almost all modern engines have at least two.
-How these cylinders are arranged contributes to different advantages and disadvantages, costs and performance, and some arrangements are better for some vehicles than others.
+Cylinders contain the moving pistons mentioned above, and almost all modern engines have at least two.
+The arrangement of these cylinders contributes to different advantages and disadvantages, costs, and performance.
+Some arrangements are better suited for specific vehicles than others.

 Spark plugs

-As mentioned in the four-stroke process, the spark plug ignites the air and fuel creating a combustion process that is harnessed as energy and that occurs hundreds of times per minute.
+As seen in the 4-stroke process, the spark plug ignites the air and fuel mixture, creating combustion, which harnesses the fuel mixture as mechanical energy.
+This process happens hundreds of times per minute to keep the engine running.

 Valves